JeodC/PortMaster-Sonic-Collection/sonic.2/README.md

 |DOWN + ABXY|Spindash|

 ## Using mods
 Open the dev menu by pressing Select and choose your mods to activate.
+The [Sonic 2 Absolute](https://teamforeveronline.wixsite.com/home/sonic-2-absolute) mod will use a custom binary to activate its menus.

 ## Thanks
 christianhaitan -- the original port
+Thanks to [Rubberduckycooly](https://github.com/Rubberduckycooly/Sonic-1-2-2013-Decompilation) for the decompilation work that makes this possible.
+spec58 -- Providing the custom binary for Sonic 2 Absolute
 Testers and Devs from the PortMaster Discord